Java Recipes

 2. Tune the maximum Java heap size (-Xmx or -XX:MaxRAMPercentage):

-1. Enable verbose garbage collection (-verbose:gc) which prints statistics on garbage collection to files and generally has an overhead less than 1%.
-Use a tool such as the IBM Garbage Collection and Memory Visualizer to analyze the verbosegc output.
-The proportion of time spent in garbage collection versus application processing time should generally be less than 10% and ideally less than 1%.
+1. Ensure that verbose garbage collection is enabled (which it is by default in recent versions of Liberty and tWAS) which generally has an overhead less than 0.5% and then use a tool such as the IBM Garbage Collection and Memory Visualizer (GCMV) and ensure that the proportion of time spent in garbage collection versus application processing time is less than 5% and ideally less than 1%.

-2. In general, a place to start is to set -Xmx to 43% larger than the maximum occupancy of the application, although the latter is largely a function of workload and thread pool size, so this is just a heuristic.
+2. In general, a place to start is to set the maximum size to 43% larger than the maximum occupancy of the application, although the latter is largely a function of workload and thread pool size, so this is just a heuristic.

-5. Ensure there is no memory leak with long running tests.
+5. Ensure there is no memory leak after global garbage collections with long running tests by reviewing verbosegc.

 6. If using a generational collector (which most modern default collectors are):